Absolute Carnage: Chapter 3: The Long Red Dark

-Spider-Man and Venom head to Ravencroft where Venom recalls when Norman Osborn bonded with the Carnage symbiote.
-Arriving at the maximum security cell block, Eddie confronts Norman Osborn.
+Spider-Man and Venom head to Ravencroft, where Venom recalls when Norman Osborn bonded with the Carnage symbiote.
+Arriving at the maximum security cell block, Eddie confronts Osborn.
 Meanwhile, John Jameson meets with Spider-Man as he states that Venom is his ally.
-When they meet up with Venom near Norman Osborn's cell, Spider-Man and Venom notice John Jameson in pain as it is revealed that Dark Carnage has bonded to him.
-As John Jameson fully turns into Dark Carnage, he informs Spider-Man that Knull is coming.
-Elsewhere in Ravencroft, Cletus is walking through the halls as he exposes his ribs to unleash the maggots in order for them to have the inmates be bonded to the Grendel symbiote.
-The inmates are transformed by the symbiotes into creatures that resemble Doppelganger.
-As Spider-Man and Venom fight the symbiote-controlled inmates, Venom had wished that Sentry was here to rip Carnage again.
-Spider-Man is then told by Venom that the Grendel symbiote has a weakness to electricity.
-Norman Osborn is freed from his cell as he attacks Spider-Man and Venom.
-Using an offshoot of the Grendel symbiote, Dark Carnage bonds it with Norman Osborn to recreate his Carnage form.
+When they meet up with Venom near Osborn's cell, Spider-Man and Venom notice John in pain as it is revealed that Dark Carnage has bonded to him.
+As John fully turns into Dark Carnage, he informs Spider-Man that Knull is coming.
+Elsewhere in Ravencroft, Cletus Kasady is walking through the halls as he exposes his ribs to unleash the maggots for them to have the inmates be bonded with Grendel.
+The inmates are transformed by the symbiotes into creatures resembling Doppelganger.
+Osborn is freed from his cell as he attacks Spider-Man and Venom.
+Using an offshoot of the Grendel symbiote, Dark Carnage bonds it with Osborn to recreate his Carnage form.